Best Guitar Amplifiers for 2026

 Today, we have three choices of valve amp for you to check out.
 One provides some excellent clean ‘Fender’ tones; one does ‘Vox’ plus more, and the other delivers some considerable firepower.

-Best Valve Amps for 2023
+Best Valve Amps for 2026

-2. Bad Cat Hot Cat
+Bad Cat Hot Cat

 Our next amplifier is another combo, but this one displays somewhat of a more excitingly split personality.
 The Bad Cat Hot Cat is a boutique Californian box of rock that divides its time between a particularly Vox-ey tone and something altogether bigger and nastier.

 Yes, this two channel amp can sound beautifully retro, in a way that’s three dimensional and expressive, but a stomp of the footswitch brings a large-sounding gain tone that’s harmonically rich and fat.
-We’ve been big fans of the Bad Cat distortion sound for years, and this 1x12 combo delivers.
+I've been a big fan of the Bad Cat distortion sound for years, and this 1x12 combo delivers.
 There’s something really quite exhilarating about winding this 20 watt amp up some and digging in with a humbucker-equipped guitar.
 It purrs and buzzes in all the right ways, with extra switches for gain bumps as well.
 Sometimes it's good to be bad.

-3. EVH 5150 Iconic
+EVH 5150 Iconic

-From the man responsible for one of the most influential guitar tones in history comes an amp that is full of surprises.
+From the man responsible for one of the most influential guitar tones in history comes an amp that is full of wonderful surprises.
 The first surprise is the price, given the banquet of richness on offer, tone-wise.
 Made in Mexico, the EVH 5150 Iconic (available in both 15 watt and 40 watt variants, both with switchable attenuation levels) not only delivers Eddie’s fabled ‘brown sound’ in all its glory, it also brings a very Fender-like clean tone.
 This is partly due to EVH being a subsidiary of Fender, and also due to 6L6 power amp valves being used in the design.
 Now that was something we were not expecting, particularly at such a decent price!

 Going for the 40 watt model adds more control (the footswitchable boost has a variable level, and the noise gate gets a control knob) and a bigger speaker, but either model sounds frankly world-class.